Specializing in healthy dreadlocks, we only promote dreading methods and dreadlocks maintenance that are healthy for dreadlocks.

 Dreadlocks are the natural state of all hair: All hair will become dreadlocks if permitted.
 Hair type, race, or ethnicity has nothing to do with the formation of dreadlocks.
 Dreadlocks do not require special treatments or products based on hair type or race.

 Dreadlocks are low maintenance: Dreadlocks require very little maintenance, washing, and, if desired separating.
-Separation is recomended in most cases to prevent massive dreads.
+Separation is recommend in most cases to prevent massive dreads.